jempe/CSVtoVCF/README.md

 # CSVtoVCF
-Command line swift program to convert CSV files to VCF
+Command line swift programs provide an efficient and reliable way to convert CSV files to VCF.
+This conversion process is useful for those who need to import contacts again, as it changes the names by only keeping the first three characters of a word.
+With this program, users can quickly and easily convert their CSV files into VCF format, masking real contact names can be quite beneficial; you're only given a glimpse of each name.